Quick Take

 Migration Pattern and Timing

 Skuas are long-distance migrants.
-But where they migrate depends on the species.
+However, where they migrate depends on the species.
 The great skua spends summers in Iceland and Norway and winters at sea in the Atlantic Ocean, sometimes reaching North America.
 The brown skua breeds in the sub-Antarctic and Antarctic zones but moves further north outside the breeding season.
-Several species are trans-equatorial migrants, meaning they cross the other side of the equator.
+Several species are trans-equatorial migrants, meaning they cross to the other side of the equator.

 Diet